 The mechanics and history of catastrophe.

-Current projects aim to study terrestrial impact sites, investigate impact crater morphologies on Mars, and understand the processes of shock metamorphism associated with impact events.
+Current projects aim to study planetary impact sites, investigate impact craters on Mars and understand the processes of shock-wave related deformation[3] associated with impact events.
+Methods used to unravel these processes include:

-Principal leads include Dr Aaron Cavosie, A/Prof Nick Timms, A/Prof Katarina Miljkovic, Prof Fred Jourdan, and Prof Gretchen Benedix.
+Principal leads include Dr Aaron Cavosie, A/Prof Nick Timms, A/Prof Katarina Miljkovic, Prof Fred Jourdan and Prof Gretchen Benedix.